SAP-samples/btp-azure-opensap/Week3/Unit2/README.md

 ## Step 2 - Clone the Workflow project from GitHub and get familiar with it

-2.1.
-Clone the GitHub repository of this openSAP course using the terminal in SAP Business Application Studio.
+2.1. <a name="clonerepo">Clone the GitHub repository of this openSAP course using the terminal in SAP Business Application Studio.</a>

 Open the Terminal via the SAP Business Application Studio Menu.
    ![Open Terminal](./images/openTerminal.png)